tferracina/ArDCA-Python/writeup.typ

 The Potts model simplifies to an Ising model when $q=2$.

 Putting this together, the probability distribution from the Potts model is written as:
 $
   P(bold(sigma)) = 1 / Z exp(sum_(i=1)^L h_i (sigma_i) + sum_(1 <= i < j <= L) J_(i j)(sigma_i, sigma_j)).
 $ <potts>

+An important point of the Potts model--anticipating further exploration--is that it is over-parametrized: many different $(h, J)$ sets define exactly the same distribution.
+Without a gauge choice, the parameters will not be uniquely identifiable and the norms of $J$ can be misleading, hindering the process of optimization.
+Some common gauges, which will be explored in detail further, are reference states, zero-sum, and defining it implicitly via regularization.

 == Direct Coupling Analysis
 Naively, correlations in the alignment can be capture by covariance, but this simple approach will not be able to separate the direct correlations, arising from structural or functional contacts, and the indirect correlations, which are propagated via other residues.
 Taking the empirical frequencies as before we can define the covariance matrix: